 - Master the fundamentals

 - Join a developer community

 - Practice and refine your skills

-By following these steps, you’ll be on a great path to learning how to use the Linux operating system and the command line.
-But, even after you’ve learned the basics, your journey will not end: there’s always more you can learn and do to improve your skills!
+By following these steps, you’ll be on a great path to learning how to use the Linux operating system.
+After you’ve learned the basics, you can always upskill and expand your knowledge by utilizing other resources that we have included in this guide.

 Linux is worth learning because it is a core technology that powers most modern innovations today.
 An in-depth Linux understanding would boost your technical skills and employability.
 It can also show employers that you are proficient in using an open source operating system, which may just be useful when developing an organization-specific software or program.